Cogmob/mu/specification.md

     * if the tests have zero fails, write the current version number into the correct gen/lambda_state_history entry

+#### test tools

+* run the tools.test.tools(path) function by requiring gen/tools.js, passing the root folder as a paramter
+    * run the gen/dev/lambda/tools_tests.js file
+    * if the tests have zero fails, write the current version number into the correct gen/lambda_state_history entry

 #### test single dev
 * similar to test dev but only acts on tests in the folder of a given file

 #### test release

 * run the tools.test.dev(path) function by requiring gen/tools.js, passing the root folder as a paramter
     * run all files which end with \_test.js but not \_dev_test.js in the